raikwarswati/Solving-Period-Poverty-in-BC/README.md

 3. Use Power BI dashboards to visualize and interpret the data.
 4. Consult the documentation for step-by-step guides on each component.

-## Contributing

-We welcome contributions from the community.
-For guidelines, please see the `CONTRIBUTING.md` file.

 ---

 For detailed information on each project component, refer to the respective documentation and READMEs within each directory.